-Create products that can be made from large quantities of plastic waste that people in developing countries actually need.
+Design products that can only be made from large quantities of plastic waste.

 Enable local communities to gain control over their plastic waste.

 What is the issue and how are we solving it?

 How is the LPM Project different to other recycling companies?

-A weakness of large scale recycling programs is their reliance on bins and trucks, collecting waste and moving it.
-In the Asia Pacific area transport is often poor and moving low-value plastic waste is simply not going to happen, so it gets dumped.
-The LPM project aims to process this plastic waste locally,
+Current recycling programs have a heavy reliance on bins and trucks, collecting waste and moving it.
+In the Asia Pacific region transport is often poor and moving low-value plastic waste is simply not going to happen.
+How we hope to solve this part of the problem is by making plastic waste manufacturing viable locally,

-We actually believe that done properly we will see a demand for plastic waste so that communities can finish their projects which will open a whole new sustainable market in the plastic collection industry.
+We believe that done properly we will create a demand for plastic waste, which will open a whole new sustainable market in the plastic collection industry.